-37. LEASES
+36. LEASES

-In financial years prior to 2018/19 the Council acquired a private finance initiative (PFI) school and a contract for superloos under finance leases with the risks and rewards associated with ownership of such assets having transferred to the Council.
+In financial years prior to 2019/20 the Council acquired a private finance initiative (PFI) school and a contract for superloos under finance leases with the risks and rewards associated with ownership of such assets having transferred to the Council.
 Assets acquired under finance leases are carried as Property, Plant and Equipment in the Balance Sheet.
 Since the initial transfer, the PFI school moved to Academy status and the asset was removed from the balance sheet, however the Council still holds the liability.
+As at 31st March 2020 the Council has ended all but one of the superloo finance leases.